 Scrap your surplus transformer

 Transformers are composed of several raw materials including a steel cabinet or enclosure and aluminum or copper windings.
 Recyclers will buy surplus transformers to salvage these raw materials and then sell the materials to foundries.
 While scrapping your transformer usually means you get a payout, it is seldom the best option to follow if you own an electrically OK transformer.
-The payout for scrapping a unit is significantly lower than the payout for selling a unit to a company like Maddox for reconditioning.
+The payout for scrapping a unit is significantly lower than the payout for selling a unit to a company like Maddox for remanufacturing.
 The best candidates for scrapping are units that have reached the end of their life cycle (or permanently damaged/failed), or an oil filled transformer which contains PCBs.

-Sell your surplus transformer to a reconditioner
+Sell your surplus transformer to a remanufacturer

-If you have a surplus transformer you are looking to get rid of, you will usually make more money by selling this transformer to a reconditioner like Maddox than by selling it to a scrap company.
-At Maddox, we’re able to offer clients 2-5 times the scrap value for their transformers since we are able to recondition these surplus units and then sell them to customers in the market.
+If you have a surplus transformer you are looking to get rid of, you will usually make more money by selling this transformer to a remanufacturer like Maddox than by selling it to a scrap company.
+At Maddox, we’re able to offer clients 2-5 times the scrap value for their transformers since we are able to remanufacture these surplus units and then sell them to customers in the market.
 This is a win-win scenario: we’re able to give you more money for your surplus transformers, and we’re able to sell them to customers for less than the price of new transformers.

 How much is a surplus transformer worth?